dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 This is *really* powerful.
 By subtly tweaking and adjusting my website ranking preferences over the past year+, I can almost guarantee that the search result I'm hoping for is near the very top of my results.

 ### Lenses
-I recently started using [Lenses](https://help.kagi.com/kagi/features/lenses.html), and it's helped me refine my searches quickly and reliably, with as little extra work as possible.
+I recently started using [Lenses](https://help.kagi.com/kagi/features/lenses.html) more frequently, and it has helped me refine my searches quickly and reliably, with as little extra work as possible.

 Essentially, Lenses allow users to pre-set search parameters — narrowing results by domain(s), region(s), keyword(s), date(s), and more.
 With Google, you can do this with [search operators](https://ahrefs.com/blog/google-advanced-search-operators/) (which also exist on Kagi), but lenses allow you to pre-set frequently-used operators and thus easily narrow your search to various online worlds.
 Best of all, lenses are *sharable*!